 For profiles and log-related operations that were set by users who belong to a user group, these users will no longer be able to view and modify the settings for profiles and log-related operations.
-In this case, modify the settings as a user belonging to an Administrator group.
+In such cases, modify the settings as a user belonging to an Administrator group.

-Before you delete a user group, complete the following operations:
+Before you delete a user group, complete the operations described below.

-- Release any profiles assignments you have made. - Delete all profiles, profile groups, policies, and policy groups that are included in the user group. - Delete all imported OS media, ServerView Suite DVD data from the repository. - Delete any schedules for log collection. - Delete any saved logs.
+- Release any profiles assignments you have made. - Delete all profiles, profile groups, policies, and policy groups that are included in the user group. - Delete all imported OS media, SVS DVD data from the repository. - Delete any schedules for log collection. - Delete any saved logs.